Linuxfabrik/monitoring-plugins/INSTALL.md

 * [RedHat.sudoers](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/assets/sudoers/RedHat.sudoers):
   Alma, Amazon, CentOS, CloudLinux, Fedora, Oracle Linux, RedHat, Rocky, Scientific.

+Next to each of them sits a `*-logging.sudoers` companion that quiets the sudo log for the plugin calls.
+A monitored host runs dozens of checks a minute, each through sudo, and logging every one of them buries whatever else reaches the authentication log.
+Install it only on a host running the classic sudo from sudo.ws, under a name that sorts after the first file and carries no dot, for example `/etc/sudoers.d/linuxfabrik-monitoring-plugins-logging`; sudo skips a file in `/etc/sudoers.d` whose name holds a `.` or ends in `~`.

+It is a separate file because sudo-rs, the default sudo on Ubuntu 26.04, knows none of these settings and prints a warning for each on every `sudo` call by any user.
+Check which implementation a host runs with `sudo --version`.
+Leaving the companion out costs nothing but the quiet log.

 When the Linuxfabrik RPM or DEB package is installed, you will already find the appropriate sudoers drop-in in `/etc/sudoers.d/` (it is part of the package).
 Source-zip and GitHub source installs must add it manually.